SmileiPIC/Smilei/doc/Sphinx/namelist.rst

    The number of ghost-cell for each patches.
 The default value is set accordingly with the ``interpolation_order`` value.

-.. rst-class:: experimental

-.. py:data:: is_spectral

-  :default: `False`

-  * If `False`, use a FDTD Maxwell solver.
-  * If `True`, use a spectral Maxwell solver (at this time, only *PICSAR* is available).
-    This requires ``MultipleDecomposition``.

-.. rst-class:: experimental

-.. py:data:: is_pxr

-  :default: `False`

-  * If `False`, do not use picsar library.
-  * If `True`, use the picsar library.
-This is used only for spectral solvers

-.. rst-class:: experimental
+..

-.. py:data:: norder
+  .. py:data:: spectral_solver_order

-  :type: A list of integer
+    :type: A list of integers
-  :default: `[0,0]` in AM geometry.
+    :default: ``[0,0]`` in AM geometry.

     The order of the spectral solver in each dimension.
 Set order to zero for infinite order.
     In AM geometry, only infinite order is supported along the radial dimension.

-.. rst-class:: experimental

-.. py:data:: apply_rotational_cleaning
+  .. py:data:: initial_rotational_cleaning

-  :default: `False`
+    :default: ``False``

-  * If `False`, do not apply rotational cleaning.
-  * If `True`, use the picsar library to do the rotational cleaning.
+    If ``True``, use the picsar library to do the rotational cleaning.

-  Rotational cleaning correct field initialization in spectral space in order to make sure that the fields at `t=0` are a valid solution of the Maxwell equation.
+    Rotational cleaning corrects field initialization in spectral space in order to make sure that the fields at :math:`t=0` are a valid solution of the Maxwell equation.
     This operation is only supported in AM geometry and with picsar spectral solver.
-  It requires a FFTW of the full domain on a single MPI process so very large simulations may face problems with this procedure.
+It requires a FFT of the full domain on a single MPI process so very large simulations may face problems with this procedure.

 ----